Oenanthe fistulosa: Uses

 Tubular water-dropwort roots have been found to contain small quantities of Oenanthotoxin, the toxic agent that makes hemlock water-dropwort so dangerous.
 However, the quantities are much (10 x) lower and it is generally considered safe, or even palatable.
 Oenanthe fistulosa is freely grazed by livestock.
-It is used in traditional medicine in Algeria and investigations into the essential oil show that there are constituents have could have medical benefits as well as a chemical, Heneicosane, which attracts mosquitoes involved in transmitting Dengue fever.
+It is used in traditional medicine in Algeria and investigations into the essential oil show there are constituents that could have medical benefits as well as a chemical, Heneicosane, which attracts mosquitoes involved in transmitting Dengue fever.

 It has been reported as part of the traditional cuisine in parts of southern Italy and Turkey, where it is known as Gazyak or Kazayağı (a general name for various species of water-dropwort), and the basal leaves are cooked as a meal.

 The Irish botanist D.E.
 Allen suggests that O. fistulosa might be the plant that was reported in County Wicklow as a treatment for rheumatism.